jobro13/Instinct/Docs/ResourceAPI.md

 *-> If no action has been defined for left, figure out if a default action can be done, if so, push that *-> Elseif cangather -> Put gather as left action

+### Tool Hooks

+In order to maintain flexibility, tool hooks can be added.
+For Instance, the following functions may be defined and have the same effects as roblox events;

+*	Tool:Equip()
+*	Tool:Unequip()

+The first function *does something* and the second one should GC this.

+*	Tool:Create()

+Constructor.
+Called on Tool creation.

+*	Tool:Destroy()

+Destroying a tool is the function which gets called when a tool gets converted to a normal instance again.
+Think of dropping the tool.

+Note that :Equip() and :Unequip() allow GUI support. via the Tool argument passed on to Actions these hooks can figure out if, for example, a bucket is filled with water.
+The actual filling could be shown in the GUI.